 Were you taught by anyone how to apply make-up?

 I was taught by my mother but it was only when I went to Hollywood for my first American film that I learnt how to apply it properly.
 I was fortunate enough to work with Allan “Whitey” Snyder who also did Marilyn Monroe’s make-up, and that of many other Fox Studio stars - although I was adamant that I would not have a make-up artist and would do my own make-up.

 Allan kindly said that he would show me how and I have done my own make-up for everything since.

 What inspired you to create your Timeless Beauty range?

 I have been very fortunate to learn many beauty secrets from so many great make-up artists and celebrities through the years, so I wanted to share my knowledge with other women.
 I know how confident great make-up makes me feel.
-By creating the “Timeless Beauty” range it has enabled me to give others that same confidence when wearing make-up.
+Creating the “Timeless Beauty” range has enabled me to give others that same confidence when wearing make-up.

 Do you have a top beauty tip for Saga readers?

 Keep your face out of the sun.
 I was taught it from a friend and have observed it since.